Azure/azure-dev/templates/todo/projects/nodejs-mongo/README.md

 You will be prompted for the following information:

-- `Environment Name`: This will be used as a prefix for all your Azure resources, make sure it is globally unique and under 15 characters.
+- `Environment Name`: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.